Begin Here - Request Info

 During the admission application period, mandatory Admission and Ranking Criteria Conferences are held.
 Attendance is required in order to apply for admission to the Nursing program.

 LPNs have the option to go into the applicant pool for first semester of the nursing program or possibly earn advanced placement and be admitted into the second semester of the nursing program.
+For eligibility requirements and application instructions, visit the LPN to RN webpage.

 Clinical facilities utilized by the Gateway Nursing Program require students to have clear background checks and drug screens and can deny student participation in clinical rotations at their facilities.
 Since clinical participation is required to meet the nursing course outcomes, if a facility denies a student admittance to clinical, the student will not be able to progress in the nursing program.
 GCTC does not accept responsibility for any student being ineligible for clinical participation based on background checks or drug screens and continued enrollment in the ADN program.
 If a student does not have a clear background check and/or clear drug screen, the clinical facilities have the right to deny the student from participating in clinicals.
 The clinical facilities have the right and are responsible for determining the background check and drug screen guidelines and requirements.
 Clinical participation is required for students to progress in the nursing program; if a clinical facility denies admittance to a student then they will not able to progress in the nursing program.